Your cart is currently empty

 Chris “XXL” Thomas.
 Part time bike mechanic, full time hero.
 Fighting fires during the week, fixing your bike on the weekend.

+Mechanic.
 Sometimes he fights bikes, often he fights fires.

 In August of 2023, we lost Matthew after he passed away in a tragic accident.
 Matthew was our brother, best friend, and an absolute joy to be around.
 He might have left us on this Earth, but he will forever live in our hearts at Flagstaff Bicycle Revolution.
 Keep it hundo-p, Matthew.
 We love you.